Where is your co-op?

 My current co-op is at the Tony Award-winning American Repertory Theater, one of the largest theater companies in Greater Boston.
 Its mission is to expand the boundaries of theater, and its leaders and staff are most excited when they take on unique and challenging projects.
 A.R.T. thrives at creating new musicals and plays, and reimagining old classics.
 It is a space for artists to produce new work that often lives on in NYC, the rest of the country, and the world.
 In recent years, they have created many productions that moved to Broadway including Pippin, Finding Neverland, Waitress, and The Glass Menagerie.

 What kind of work are you doing?

-What has been your favorite part of your co-op?
+What has been your favorite part of the co-op?

-What will you bring back to Northeastern from this experience?
+What will you bring back to the classroom from your co-op experience?

 Do not stop after your first good idea.
 I was used to thinking of a project as one idea that needed to be continuously refined.
 I have learned that a project is the process of creating, combining, and throwing away many ideas.
 For example, creating a poster.
 I used to change the same file until it looked exactly as I intended.
 Now, I start with one poster idea, then create a completely different one, then another.
 That process of allowing different ideas to have an outlet instead of being limited to first choices has truly expanded the boundaries of my work.
 I can now start a project knowing that I do not have the answer for it yet, and I’m open to letting the work show me what it can become.